Practice reading Excel formulas so you can figure out how they work and what they mean, especially if someone else created them.

 If you ever use a spreadsheet that was created by someone else, you'll also need to read the formulas in that spreadsheet.
 Reading a formula written by someone else can be tricky—it may not be immediately obvious why someone chose a certain formula, or how it's working.
 If you're struggling to read a formula, don't panic!
 Many formulas are actually less complicated than they appear, but it may take some time and effort to figure out how they work.

 With that in mind, we've put together a list of tips to help you read formulas.
-At the end of this lesson, we'll give you a chance to practice reading formulas with an interactive quiz!

 You may also find the tips in our Double-Check Your Formulas lesson to be helpful.